NOAA-EPIC/EPIC-Documentation/landda/docs/UsersGuide/source/Container.rst

    sbatch submit_cycle.sh settings_cycle_test

+The system will output a message such as ``Submitted batch job 41599324``, indicating that the job was successfully submitted.
 If all goes well, a full cycle will run with data assimilation (DA) and a forecast.
+To view progress, users can open the log file,